Clariity/checkout-assessment/README.md

 - I opted to make my own graph as I thought it would be fun to do and I didn't want to rely on a third party library, I am quite happy with the result.
 Simple but effective.
 - I made the site responsive so it will also work on mobile
 - I considered using Firebase to store the reviews permanently instead of the reviews just lasting whilst the page is loaded.
 However this means that I would have had to setup auth, google captcha to prevent bots, and running locally wouldn't have been seamless as Secrets would be needed to access the firestore data.
 So for the sake of time I opted to mock that out.
+- Email validation regex was found on StackOverflow, I like regex but I there was little need for me to recreate it when it is so easily found online.

 ### Accessibility